guettli/shell-tips/README.md

 Just create a `.envrc` file in a directory, and your shell will automatically load the environment variables if you `cd` into this directory.

+# Starship:

+[Starship](https://starship.rs/) a minimal, fast, and customizable prompt for any shell.

+For example: Shows the git-branch on the shell prompt.

 # Related